wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **M:**&ensp;Think of yourself by all means.
 Only don’t bring the idea of a body into the picture.
 There is only a stream of sensations, perceptions, memories and ideas.
-The body is an abstraction, creäted by our tendency to seek unity in diversity — which again is not wrong.
+The body is an abstraction, created by our tendency to seek unity in diversity — which again is not wrong.

-**Q:**&ensp;I am beïng told that to think ‘I am the body’ is a blemish in the mind.
+**Q:**&ensp;I am being told that to think ‘I am the body’ is a blemish in the mind.

 **M:**&ensp;Why talk like this?
-Such expressions creäte problems.
+Such expressions create problems.
 The self is the source of all, and of all — the final destination.
 Nothing is external.

 **Q:**&ensp;When the body idea becomes obsessive, is it not altogether wrong?